 The Board of Education recognizes that the District has the primary responsibility to ensure compliance with applicable state and federal laws and regulations governing educational programs.
 The Board encourages early resolution of complaints whenever possible.
 To resolve complaints which may require a more formal process, the Board adopts the uniform system of complaint processes specified in 5 CCR 4600-4670 and the accompanying administrative regulation.

 Complaints Subject to UCP

-The District's uniform complaint procedures (UCP) shall be used to investigate and resolve the following complaints:
+The District's uniform complaint procedures (UCP) shall be used to investigate and resolve complaints regarding the following programs and activities: